deepthikantam/WebMind/README.md

       * 🔎 **TOOL**: Anakin Search queried live web sources.
       * 📖 **OBSERVE**: Ingested live web results into the observation buffer.
       * 🧠 **REASON**: Gemini evaluated candidates, selected the top choice, and targeted the official URL.
-      * ⚡ **ACT**: Agent actively opened official page via Anakin URL Scraper, extracted verified registration gateway, deadlines, and required fields into an Action Execution Card.
+      * ⚡ **ACT**: Agent actively opened the official page via Anakin URL Scraper and extracted verified page details, including the registration section or direct registration gateway when available, into an Action Execution Card.
       * ✅ **VERIFY**: Self-audit verified official portal access and registration link validity.
 3. **The Results (1:30 - 2:30)**:
-    * Show the **⚡ Verified Action Execution Card** with Anakin Scraper execution proof and direct registration gateway.
+   * Show the **⚡ Verified Action Execution Card** with Anakin Scraper execution proof and the grounded registration section or direct registration gateway when available.
     * Show the **Comparative Shortlist Matrix** table.
     * Highlight the **Verification Audit** (Status: `VERIFIED`, 95%+ confidence).
     * Click one of the live ground-truth citations to prove real web grounding.